How to Cook Perfect Rice in an Instant Pot (+ Video)

 To cook with the main course, I use the pot in pot method.
 I talked a little bit more about that in my Instant Pot Freezer Meal Boot Camp post.
 With this method, you use the trivet that comes with your Instant Pot pressure cooker.
 Put a small baking dish on top of your main recipe and fill it with any other item you need to cook for your meal.

 This method is great for cooking rice, potatoes, and even veggies.
-You can click here to see more about that method.
+You can check out my easy freezer meals post to see more about that method.

 For now, let's get to my Instant Pot rice method.